 At the end of the day, individuals set an objective because they want to improve their life.

-It implies that they grow, they develop their skills and knowledge, ultimately, they become a better version of themselves.
+It implies that they grow, develop their skills and knowledge, and ultimately, become a better version of themselves.

 Bearing in mind this concept can give you the motivation to follow through and not give up till you hit your target.